sailfish009/openstructure/modules/seq/base/doc/seq.rst

     If master is set to -1, all sequences in the region are affected, otherwise only the sequence at index equal to master is shifted.

+  .. method:: GetMatchingBackboneViews(index1=0, index2=1)

+    Returns a tuple of entity views containing matching backbone atoms for the two sequences at index1 and index2, respectively.
+For each aligned column in the alignment, backbone atoms are added to the view if both aligned residues have them.
+It is guaranteed that the two views contain the same number of atoms and that the order of the atoms in the two views is the same.

+    The output of this function can be used to superpose two structures with :func:`~ost.mol.alg.SuperposeSVD`.

+    :param index1: The index of the first sequence

+    :param index2: The index of the second sequence.

+    :raises: In case one of the two sequences doesn't have an attached view, a :exc:`RuntimeError` is raised.